song-eun/number-baseball-game/README.md

 <br>
 <br>
 <br>
-You can test in this site
+You can check in this site
 <br>
 https://song-eun.github.io/numberle/